How a Virtual Assistant can Change Your Nightmare Business into a Dream

 So, hire the person that can truly understand those things.
 They will already know how to perform the tasks you need.
 You just need them done in a way that reflects what your business stands for.

-Personally, I know that I run the gauntlet.
-Unless I am working with a deadline and it is imminent, I tend to put things off.
-I am a crammer – always have been.
+We know that you run the gauntlet.
+Unless you’re working with a deadline and it is imminent, we tend to put things off.

-So jumping into having a VA has forced me to create the systems and processes she needs to help me.
-But people didn’t build Rome in a day.
-I did start with the super simple and easy stuff.
-It was a great way for her to get to know me and my businesses.
+Jumping into a VA can force you to create the systems and processes they need to help you.
+It takes time so start with the super simple and easy stuff.
+It’s a great way for them to get to know you and your business.

-I hadn’t anticipated one great benefit.
-When I had to sit down and map out what I was doing before handover.
-I discovered lots of little things that I could automate with apps, and many little ways to improve efficiency.
-My VA also had great ideas about how to enhance processes.
-As a coach, I highly value the benefit of gaining a different perspective.
-By having another set of eyes on things.
+Another great benefit is that when you sit down with your VA and map out what you’re doing before a handover, you can discover numerous small tasks that can be automated with apps and many little ways to improve efficiency.
+Your VA might also have great ideas about how to enhance processes.
+As a solopreneur you can benefit from gaining a different perspective by having another set of eyes on things.

 So don’t get overwhelmed – get excited!